 Craig A. Crispin, Managing Shareholder

 Mr. Crispin is a founding member of the firm.
-In 1992, he left an employer-side labor and employment law firm to start what now is known as Crispin Employment Lawyers.
+In 1992, he left an employer-side labor and employment law firm to start what now is known as Crispin Employment Law.
 Since 1984, his practice has been exclusively limited to labor and employment matters, first for employers and since 1992 primarily on behalf of individuals.

 Mr. Crispin is sought out for his strategic representation of individuals in highly complex employment situations, often involving higher level executive employees, in connection with changes in employment, acceptance of a new position, promotions, demotions, developing exit strategies, negotiating severance, and litigating breaches of employment contracts.